LeetLLM

 • Parse model proposals into strict structures, then authorize using application state and narrow credentials.

-• Evaluate unauthorized effects across attack paths, alongside false rejections and coverage.
+• Evaluate unauthorized effects across attack paths, alongside uncertainty, false rejections, coverage, and minimum support.

 • Preserve trace logs and control ownership so a failed attack, or a successful one, can be investigated.